markflemingtennis/tennis-blog/content/posts/beat-the-three-opponents.md

 date: 2020-12-17T00:00:00.000-06:00
 thumb_img_path: images/clara-tauson.jpeg
 content_img_path: images/clara-tauson.jpeg
-excerpt: "Each of us has opponents who consistently frustrate us on the tennis courts.
+excerpt: "Each of us has opponents who consistently frustrate us on the tennis court.
   \                                                                                                                                            \n\nFrom
   a psychological standpoint we should strive to eliminate our focus on the personality of the individual on the other side of the court, and instead focus technically